Charity in Islam: Importance and Benefits

 Charity has many benefits and rewards for both the giver and the receiver.
 In this article, we will explore some of the importance and benefits of charity in Islam based on the Quran and Hadith.

-Charity is an act of worship
+Charity Is an Act of Worship

 Charity is not just a social service or a humanitarian gesture.
 It is an act of worship and obedience to Allah.
 Allah says in the Quran:

-“O you who have believed, spend from that which We have provided for you before there comes a Day in which there is no exchange and no friendship and no intercession.
+“O you who have believed, donate from that which We have provided for you before there comes a Day in which there is no exchange and no friendship and no intercession.
 And the disbelievers – they are the wrongdoers.”
 (Quran 2:254)

 “Take, [O, Muhammad], from their wealth a charity by which you purify them and cause them increase, and invoke [Allah’s blessings] upon them.
 Indeed, your invocations are reassurance for them.
 And Allah is Hearing and Knowing.”
 (Quran 9:103)